hanmd82/gogists/doc/chapter5.md

 - Go’s `html/template` package allows passing in one — and only one — item of dynamic data when rendering a template.
 But in a real-world application there are often multiple pieces of dynamic data that to display in the same page.
 - Dynamic data can be wrapped in a struct which acts like a single ‘holding structure’ for the data.
+- The `html/template` package automatically escapes any data that is yielded between `{{ }}` tags.
+This behavior helps in avoiding cross-site scripting (XSS) attacks.
+Also, `html/template` strips out any HTML comments.
+- For nested templates, the dot `.` needs to be explicitly passed or pipelined to the template being invoked.